reddyav1/unite/README.md

 ## About

 UNITE is a three-stage approach for unsupervised video domain adaptation.
 In the first stage, unsupervised pre-training is performed on target domain videos using the Unmasked Teacher objective.
-In the second stage, we employ supervised fine-tuning on source domain videos.
-Finally, in the third stage, we perform collaborative self-training using using predictions from both the student and teacher models.
+The second stage employs supervised fine-tuning on source domain videos.
+The third stage involves collaborative self-training, where both student and teacher model predictions are used to further adapt to the target domain.

 <p align="center">
 <img src="images/teaser.png" alt="teaser" width="550"/>